Uninett/nav/doc/reference/netmap.rst

 TopologyGraph
 -------------

-We use NAV internal topology builder (:file:`/python/nav/topology/vlans.py`) to build a basic NetworkX topology graph and data goes thru :file:`/python/nav/netmap/topology.py` to extend the NetworkX topology graph with metadata from :file:`/python/nav/netmap/metadata.py` and :file:`/python/nav/netmap/rrd.py`.
+NAV's internal topology builder (:py:mod:`nav.topology.vlans`) is used to build a basic *NetworkX* topology graph.
+:py:mod:`nav.netmap.topology` is used to extend this NetworkX topology graph with metadata from :py:mod:`nav.netmap.metadata` and traffic load data from :py:mod:`nav.netmap.rrd`.

 .. _Netmap_API: